Challenge Center FAQs

 What is the weight limit?

 The Peak Adventures Challenge Center does not currently have a weight restriction.
-As long as the harness fits appropriately (as determined by staff) you will be permitted to climb.
+As long as the harness fits appropriately (as determined by staff), you can climb.
 Importantly, our facilitators may refuse to allow participants to climb if they do not feel the conditions are secure enough to do so.
-For any concerns or further clarification please feel free to call our office at 916-278-6321 or email the Challenge Center Manager directly at Gratton@csus.edu.
+For any concerns or further clarification, please feel free to call our office at 916-278-6321 or email the Challenge Center Manager directly at Gratton@csus.edu.
 Below you will find information on the Universal size harness we use.
-Description “Headwall’s most popular harness is constructed with strong and light 2-inch and 1-inch webbing.
-The Universal Ropes Course Harness is equipped with double back safety buckles to adjust the fit at the waist as well as the thighs.
-With its two overly durable belay loops at the front and the rear, this harness is extremely versatile.”
+Description: “Headwall’s most popular harness is constructed with strong and light 2-inch and 1-inch webbing.
+The Universal Ropes Course Harness is equipped with double back safety buckles to adjust the fit at the waist and thighs.
+This harness is extremely versatile with its two overly durable belay loops at the front and rear.”
 Size: X-Large (Fits Waist: 42″ – 60″) Meets or exceeds the following standards: EN 12277 Type C